FDA Rips Study Favorable to Avandia

 How an Avandia SIde Effects Lawyer Can Help

 This will be a very big week for GlaxoSmithKline and Avandia, as it could possibly include news of whether the drug will remain available in the United States.
 Unfortunately, those who have already been harmed by Avandia side effects will not be helped by this decision.
-If this includes you or someone you love, contact a skilled personal injury lawyer in Phoenix today to schedule a free initial consultation.
+If this includes you or someone you love, contact an injury lawyer in Phoenix today to schedule a free initial consultation.